pyro2927/TuringGameMakers/UE_Pong/Week0.md

 ## Goals

-* Understand the basics of a game engine
 * Have Unreal installed and setup on your machine
 * Have a blank project ready to go for Week 1